Tanzu-Solutions-Engineering/tas4ops-workshop-eduk8s/workshop/content/labs/14_healthwatch.md

    ---

-  For more detail on key capacity scaling indicator please see the following doc.
+  For more detail on key capacity scaling indicators please see the following doc.

   https://docs.pivotal.io/application-service/2-10/overview/monitoring/key-cap-scaling.html#cell-container